esmero/archipelago-documentation/docs/strawberry_key_name_providers.md

 !!! note "Best Practice"

     As in the example below, if there are a group of flat and unique keys that you want to expose, we recommend creating one provider with this plugin and using a list of keys instead of creating multiple providers.
+This Provider will also auto assign Lists of Properties from an external JSON-LD ontology/vocabulary (e.g Schema.org).
+It uses direct access approach, e.g. `type` will get all values for any JSON Key named `type` at any hierarchy level (across the whole JSON document) and it will also use the same exact name (`type`) for the `Exposed Strawberry Field Property`.

 !!! example "schema.org"